Addiction | 5 min read

 Drug abuse in American culture has been around since the 19th century, starting with the discovery of heroin, cocaine, and morphine, the new wonder drugs of the age.
-It wasn’t until “Woodstock” in the 1960s when young people became active users in the drug culture.
-Today, many teens have the impression that drug use is a right of passage, with as many as one in five teens abusing drugs on a regular basis.
+However, it wasn’t until “Woodstock” in the 1960s that young people became active users in the drug culture.
+Today, many teens have the impression that drug use is a right of passage, with as many as one in five teens abusing drugs regularly.

-Today’s illegal drug market offers convenience, accessibility, and stronger drugs than ever before.
+Today’s illegal drug market offers convenience, accessibility, and stronger drugs.
 As if keeping up with your teenager’s activities and whereabouts wasn’t hard enough, now, understanding their “lingo” is more important than ever before.
 Fortunately, young people’s drug slogans can offer clues on what your teen is up to when you know what they’re saying.

 The slang teens use varies depending on the types of drugs they’re using.
-Considering how fast teen lingo changes from month to month, this drug slang list only scratches the surface when it comes to the many words teens use to talk about drug use.
+Considering how fast teen lingo changes from month to month, this drug slang list only scratches the surface regarding the many words teens use to talk about drug use.
 Here are a few to get you started:

-As festive as some of these terms sound, these terms are teenage drug slang for “bath salts.”
-If you hear your teen saying one of them in conversation or in a text message, they’re talking about bath salts, also known as cathinones.
+As festive as some of these terms sound, these are teenage drug slang for “bath salts.”
+If you hear your teen saying one of them in conversation or a text message, they’re talking about bath salts, also known as cathinones.
 Bath salts are stimulant drugs derived from plants.
 The natural plant leaves can be chewed for a mild effect.
-More often, teens will use synthetic bath salts, which come in crystal-like powders.
+Teens will often use synthetic bath salts, which come in crystal-like powders.
 Synthetic forms produce much stronger effects and can be quite dangerous.
 These types of drugs can be snorted, injected, or smoked.

 Teens that use one or more of the terms on this drug slang list are referring to MDMA, one of the first club drugs.
-MDMA produces both stimulant and hallucinogenic effects, causing changes in mood, time, perception, and ultimately creates altered realities in the mind of the user.
-MDMA can be taken in tablet and powder form with its effects lasting anywhere from three to six hours.
+MDMA produces both stimulant and hallucinogenic effects, causing mood, time, and perception changes, ultimately creating altered realities in the user’s mind.
+MDMA can be taken in tablet and powder form, with its effects lasting anywhere from three to six hours.
 Hallucinogens, in particular, tend to cause chills, teeth clenching, and stomach cramps, which are a few telltale signs that your teen is using MDMA.

 This group of young people’s drug slogans refers to a commonly prescribed medication for ADHD called Adderall.
-Adderall works as a stimulant drug but produces a calming effect on teens with ADHD that allows them to focus better.
+Adderall works as a stimulant drug but has a calming effect on teens with ADHD, allowing them to focus better.
 For teens who don’t have ADHD, the effect is comparable to speed.
 Not surprisingly, teens gain easy access to this drug through friends who have prescriptions for Adderall.

 If you hear your teen using one or more of these terms, they’re referring to cocaine, one of the most well-known illegal drugs on the market.
-Slang terms for cocaine have gotten really abstract to the point where it can be hard to identify them.
+Slang terms for cocaine have gotten so abstract that it can be hard to identify them.
 With cocaine and its derivative, crack, being so popular, it’s no surprise that teenage drug slang continues to get more advanced when referring to this drug.
 So, as a general rule, if you hear your teen saying strange or out-of-context terms, this may indicate drug use of some kind.

-The terms in this drug slang list refer to DXM, an ingredient found in several over-the-counter cough medicines.
+The terms in this drug slang list refer to DXM, an ingredient in several over-the-counter cough medicines.
 DXM, or dextromethorphan, produces sedative and hallucinogenic effects in large amounts and stimulant effects at low doses.
 It’s available in tablets, capsules, and cough syrup form.
-If your teen seems confused, has slurred speech, seems lethargic, or sweats excessively, he or she may be abusing DXM.
+If your teen seems confused, has slurred speech, seems lethargic, or sweats excessively, they may be abusing DXM.
 When combined with alcohol, opioids, or anti-depressants, DXM can be deadly.

-No drug slang list would be complete without mentioning how teens may discuss drug abuse in general.
+No drug slang list would be complete without mentioning how teens may discuss drug abuse.
 Teenage drug slang is not only designed to conceal the different types of drugs but also other aspects of drug abuse, such as the paraphernalia that’s used to ingest a drug, the condition of someone who’s using a particular drug, and the dealers who sell drugs.

 Here are a few other miscellaneous slang terms to listen for:

-Gone are the days where teens consider illegal drug use dangerous.
-Today, teens have a different perception that lets them feel comfortable, and even safe, doing drugs.
+Gone are the days when teens consider illegal drug use dangerous.
+Today, teens have a different perception that lets them feel comfortable and safe doing drugs.
 Many teens are introduced to drugs through prescriptions from the doctor, like Vicodin and oxycodone.
 Some start experimenting with friends.
 Others stumble upon one of their parent’s prescriptions.